-- Disconnect all cables from your old generator, regulator and the ignition coils and remove those parts.
-You may pull your old rotor from the crank shaft by means of a puller screw M8x90. - Check whether the neutral gear wire had been running through the pieces of harness you are going to remove.
+- Disconnect all cables from your old generator, regulator and the ignition coil and remove those parts.
+You may pull your old rotor from the crankshaft by means of a puller screw M8x90. - Check whether the neutral gear wire had been running through the pieces of harness you are going to remove.
 If so, if will get removed and you will have to install a new one.

-Pay attention:

-- The blue wire, that did run from pin 30 of the main switch to pin 51 of the old dynamo, will be needed again. - The green wire, that went to pin 61 (or D) of the old regulator, will be used by our 12 volts systems. - The white wire, running to the old ignition coils, will be used too. - Remove the black and the red wires, running from the contact breakers to the old ignition coils.
-They will not be needed anymore.
+- Pay attention to the wire that did run from pin 30 of the main switch to terminal B of the old regulator.
+This wire will again be needed and connected to the red of the new regulator (input of voltage from new magneto) - Pay attention to the wire that went to terminal D of the old regulator into the lamp housing and there to the charge control bulb.
+Also further on used (unless you drive without battery) to operate the control light (connect it to green/red of new regulator) - Pay attention to the wire running from main switch to the old ignition coils.
+It will be used too and get connected to the black of the new relay (so used, otherwise the stock wire remains (insulated!) idle. - Remove wires running from the contact breakers to the old ignition coils.
+They will not be needed any more. - Check at the new baseplate the position of the sensor (pick-up) at the rectangular plate.
+There are 2 possible mounting positions.

-- Check at the new baseplate the position of the sensor (pick-up) at the rectangular plate.
-There are 2 possible mounting positions. - For the 350cc the sensor will be positioned to the RH side (we pre-assemble this as default).
+- For the 634 the sensor will be positioned to the RH side (we pre-assemble this as default). - For the 471 it does not matter in what position you place the sensor, as timing is achieved differently. (see below)